-Applications must be made on the prescribed form.
 If the application is made online, the original examination certificate and results of the criminal background check will still need to be submitted to the licensing authority either by hand or by post before the application can be deemed duly made.

 The background search results/certificate is only valid for one calendar month from the date of issue for the purposes of obtaining a personal licence.

 What happens once I have submitted my application?